Irish Army: Civil War period

-The Irish Civil War broke out on 28 June 1922.
-The pro-Treaty Sinn Féin party had won an election on 16 June.
-The British were applying increasing pressure on the government to assert its control over the anti-Treaty units of the IRA who had occupied the Four Courts in Dublin; this garrison had kidnapped JJ O'Connell, a lieutenant-general in the National Army.
+The pro-Treaty Sinn Féin party had won an election on 16 June 1922.
+Anti-Treaty IRA units, who had occupied the Four Courts in Dublin, had kidnapped JJ O'Connell, a lieutenant-general in the National Army.
+The Provisional Government was facing increasing British threats of direct intervention.
+They acted to assert control over the situation and The Irish Civil War broke out on 28 June 1922 with the shelling of the Four Courts by Free State forces.

 In the early weeks of the Civil War, the newly formed National Army was mainly composed of pro-Treaty IRA units, especially the Dublin Guard, whose members had personal ties to Michael Collins.
 Its size was estimated at 7,000 men, in contrast to about 15,000 anti-Treaty IRA men.
 However, the Free State soon recruited far more troops, with the army's size mushrooming to 55,000 men and 3,500 officers by the end of the Civil War in May 1923.
 Many of its recruits were war-hardened Irishmen who had served in the British Army during the First World War.
 W. R. E. Murphy, a second-in-command of the National Army in the civil war (from January until May 1923), had been a lieutenant colonel in the British Army, as had Emmet Dalton.
 Indeed, the Free State recruited experienced soldiers from wherever it could; two more of its senior generals, John T. Prout and JJ "Ginger" O'Connell, had served in the United States Army.